AO-StreetArt/CLyman/docs/pages/deps.rst

 :ref:`Go Home <index>`

-CrazyIvan is built on top of the work of many others, and here you will find information on all of the libraries and components that CrazyIvan uses to be successful.
+CLyman is built on top of the work of many others, and here you will find information on all of the libraries and components that CLyman uses to be successful.

 Licenses for all dependencies can be found in the licenses folder within the repository.